-The purpose of the Post-Master’s DNP track is to prepare Advanced Practice Registered Nurses (APRNs), including Nurse Practitioners, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists, and Certified Nurse-Midwives, as well as nurse executives, with advanced knowledge in evidence-based practice, organizational leadership, and financial acumen to lead innovation in nursing practice and health care.
+The purpose of the Post-Master’s DNP track is to prepare Advanced Practice Registered Nurses (APRNs), including Nurse Practitioners, Certified Registered Nurse Anesthetists, Clinical Nurse Specialists, and Certified Nurse-Midwives, Nurse Administrators and Nurse Educators with advanced knowledge in evidence-based practice, organizational leadership, and financial acumen to lead innovation in nursing practice and health care.

 The DNP is a practice focused doctoral program which prepares students to translate nursing science into clinical practice to improve health care outcomes for patients in the clinical and community settings.

-The Post-Master’s DNP offers full-time, part-time and flex track completion options.
+The Post-Master’s DNP offers several options of study.
 The curriculum is designed for the working professional to complete the DNP in five consecutive semesters (full-time), eight consecutive semesters (part-time), or eleven consecutive semesters (flex).
 For descriptions of the full-time, part-time and flex options, please review the Plan of Study information.